Set a static IP in Debian

 dns-nameservers 1.1.1.1 8.8.8.8

-Then restart the networking service and check it’s status:
+Then restart the networking service and check it’s status with these commands:

 systemctl restart networking.service